Fighting the Nemadji Trail Energy Center Gas Plant

 The Nemadji Trail Energy Center is a bad deal for Wisconsin

-The Public Service Commission approved the construction permit for the gas plant by a 2-1 vote in 2019.
-While the Chair of the Commission had reservations about the environmental impacts of the project, it was approved anyway.
+The Public Service Commission approved the construction permit for the gas plant by a 2-1 vote in 2020.
+While the Chair of the Commission had reservations about the environmental impacts of the project and voted to deny the permit, it was approved anyway.

 On February 28th, 2020, Clean Wisconsin and Sierra Club first filed suit to stop construction, arguing the large gas plant would pose significant risks to the environment and that the PSC should not have issued a Certificate of Public Convenience and Necessity to greenlight the project.
 Energy needs addressed by the plant could readily be met by higher priority alternatives under Wisconsin’s Energy Prioritization Law, including large-scale renewables paired with battery resources.